oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/fusion-aiagent/fusion-aiagent.md

 ### Objectives

-In this lab you will learn:
+In this lab, you will learn:

 - How external applications, such as Fusion AI Agent Studio, discover and access MCP tools
-- How tools appear to external frameworks
+- How tools are exposed to external frameworks
-- How to invoke tools from outside OIC
+- How to invoke tools from outside Oracle Integration (OIC)
-- Integration between different platforms using MCP
+- How MCP enables integration between different platforms
-- How to create tools, agent and agent teams in Fusion AI Agent Studio.
+- How to create tools, agents, and agent teams in Fusion AI Agent Studio

 ### Prerequisites

 - All the previous labs completed successfully.
 - [Complete and Activate Client Application](https://docs.oracle.com/en/cloud/paas/application-integration/aiagents/complete-prerequisites-create-and-activate-confidential-client-application.html): This configuration is mandatory for non-Bootcamp users.
-These details are already configured for Bootcamp users.
+For Bootcamp users, these details are already configured.

 ###	Background - Understanding Model Context Protocol (MCP)